w3c/wpub/explainers/wpub-explainer.md

 ## Basic design

-A Publication must have an *entry page*, which the HTML document returned by the URL of the publication.
+A Publication must have an *entry page*, which is the HTML document found at the URL of the publication.
 This page must have either a link to the manifest (`<link rel="publication" href="manifest.json">`, or an [embedded](https://github.com/w3c/wpub/issues/327) manifest.

 The term “manifest” originally described a list of the passengers or cargo on a ship.
 For publications, a manifest lists the constituents of the publication—all the HTML files, stylesheets, images, scripts, etc.—needed to create the whole.
 One list, called the `readingOrder`, describes the default sequence of primary resources, so that we know that `chapter-02.html` comes after `chapter-01.html`.
 Another list, called simply `resources`, lists all the other associated files.
 The union of `readingOrder` and `resources` defines the bounds of the publication.